Meet Our Team!

 Conflict Resolution Training & Certification:

-Astrid has been involved with the Dispute Resolution Center since 2014, first as a volunteer and now as the ED where she continues to coach & train her team, volunteers, and her community.
+Astrid has been involved with the Dispute Resolution Center since 2013, first as a volunteer and then as an employee.

-Astrid completed her Bachelor’s Degree in Political and Administrative Sciences from the Universidad Central de Venezuela and her Master’s degree in Public Administration from the University of Washington.
 Astrid is the immediate past Co-President of the Dispute Resolution Center in Washington State, Resolution Washington.
 She is also on the Board of Trustees for Grays Harbor College and is a founding member of the Grays Harbor RISE Coalition.
-Her leadership efforts through RISE garnered national attention from the Council for Nonprofits in2021, taking part in a panel discussion on the work of non-profits during the COVID-19 pandemic and vaccination rollout.
+Her leadership efforts through RISE garnered national attention from the Council for Nonprofits in 2021, taking part in a panel discussion on the work of non-profits during the COVID-19 pandemic and vaccination rollout.

 Astrid has many happy memories of summers spent in Taholah, Washington, on the Quinault Indian Nation reservation with her family.
 She currently lives with her family in Ocean Shores, Washington.